 4. Bokbunja-Ju – Korean Black Raspberry Wine

-The main ingredient of Bokbunja-Ju is Bokbunja berry (a toothsome raspberry variant in Korea).
+The main ingredient of Bokbunja-Ju is Bokbunja berry (a tasty raspberry variant in Korea) fermented in water.
+Some variations may come with rice or reishi extract for extra flavors.
 This native berry gives the wine a signature blood-red color and sweet berry flavor.

 Bokbunja berry is already known for its health benefits, so it should come as no surprise that this delicious wine is also incredibly good for your health.
 Research has shown that this drink is high in vitamin C, vitamin A, and antioxidants, which can aid in heart and liver protection.